spattisson/zaproxy/GSoC2012_PluginACT.md

 <br>
 <h1>AJAX Spider Plugin Code</h1>
 <hr />
-The code of the plugin among its javadoc can be found at the <a href='https://code.google.com/p/zap-extensions/source/browse/#svn%2Ftrunk%2Fsrc%2Forg%2Fzaproxy%2Fzap%2Fextension%2FspiderAjax'>zap-extensions subversion</a>, and it contains the following classes:<br>
+The code of the plugin among its javadoc can be found at the zap-extensions repo, and it contains the following classes:<br>
 <br>
 <ul><li><b>AjaxProxyParam</b>: Contains the set of attributes and methods needed to store the configuration of the local proxy used by the spider ajax plugin.<br>
 </li></ul><ul><li><b>PopupMenuAjaxSite</b>: creates the action in the attack menu to launch the crawler.<br>